goatshriek/stumpless/INSTALL.md

 However, some environments (Visual Studio being one) require the configuration to be passed in during build steps.
 In the above example, builds would still use the default build type, effectively ignoring the configuration step.
-To specify the build type you will need to provide a config to use during build:
+To specify the build type you will need to provide a config to use during the build:

 ```sh
 # explicitly use the Release configuration we have in our toolchain